-- it is held for use in delivering services or for administration purposes; - it is probable that service potential will be provided to the Authority; - it is expected to be used for more than one financial year; - the cost of the item can be measured reliably; and - the item has a cost of at least £6,000.
+- it is expected to be used for more than one financial year; - the cost of the item can be measured reliably; and - the item has a cost of at least £6,000.

 Where a large Asset, for example a building, includes a number of components with significantly different Asset lives (a minimum of 5 years), the components are treated as separate Assets if they have a cost that is a significant proportion of the whole Asset (a minimum of 25%).
 The components are treated as separate Assets and depreciated over their useful economic life.